Astig-1982/The-Exoplanet-Project/README.md

 ## Design Choices

-The theme of the app being celestial bodies, I've chosen a somewhat dark tone for the background and a simple design, letting the user focus more on the functionality of the app.
+I have chosen dynamic fonts for the entire app, to keep the user entertained; also they might remind the user of the colors of space dust on some of the best known nebulae.

+### Main Image:

+The main image of the app is a representation of the recently confirmed exoplanet **Trappist 1 e** and it has been designed by [NASA](https://www.nasa.gov/) within their [SPACE TOURISM](https://solarsystem.nasa.gov/resources/682/space-tourism-posters/) program.
+Please see at the [Credits](#credits) section the source where the image in the app was taken from.
+I have chosen this image because it represents the travelers' excitement upon arrival on a foreign planet, with them browsing through the window of their space ship.
+In my opinion, this can as well represent the users' excitement when browsing through exoplanets on the app.

 ### Fonts:

+I chose to use [ABRIL FATFACE](https://fonts.google.com/specimen/Abril+Fatface?query=abril) as the font for all the main titles as I believe it's thickness and clean shape provide good readability and would be a good match for all of the app's sections.

-I chose to use [KUFAM](https://fonts.google.com/specimen/Kufam?query=kufam) as main font as I believe it provides a readability.
-In the same time, having some curvy lines, can be warm and friendly for the user.
+I chose to use [LATO](https://fonts.google.com/specimen/Lato?query=lato) as main font as I believe it provides a good readability and looks proffessional.

-I chose [ROBOTO SLAB](https://fonts.google.com/?query=roboto+slab) for all the action buttons as I believe it provides one of the best readability (which is always important for action buttons) and in the same time it can give the app a more futuristic aspect.
+I chose to use [ROBOTO SLAB](https://fonts.google.com/specimen/Roboto+Slab?query=roboto) for all action buttons as I believe it provides one of the best readability (which is always important for action buttons) and in the same time it can give the app a more futuristic aspect.

 ### Colors:

-I chose a dark, but in the same time lively theme for the project, as I believe it's it offers the user more focus on the exoplanets.

-* Primary: **Indigo**  #1e2761.
-As working with celestial bodies, I believe this color is somewhat similar to the color of the night sky and also provides a good contrast between the background and the planet's images which are mosttly dark.

-* Secondary: **Light Blue** #408ec6.
-I chose this color as I believe it's related to the primary color and in the same time offering a good enough contrast between them and also between the text, which is a light grey.
+* Primary: **See Through Red** rgba(112, 16, 3, 0.8).
+I chose this color as background for all sections that contain text (including flash messages), as I believe it offers a not so strong contrast with the main image (in this case the main image will still be visible), but in the same time a good enough contrast for the text to be readable.

-* Tertiary: **Maroon** #7a2048.
-I chose this color for the action buttons as I believe it gives a very good contrast between them and the rest of the app and also makes them more visible.
-I chose this color as a background when displaying varies messages in the app as I believe it makes more readable, offering a very good contrast with the color of the text - light grey.
+* Secondary **Indigo** rgb(60, 10, 125).
+I chose this color for the action buttons and navbar as it matches some of the colors found in the main image, and also I believe it provides a very good contrast between them and the rest of the app making them more visible, which is very important in order to provide a good user experience.

 * Text Color: **Light Grey** #e5e5dc.
 I chose this color for the text as overall it gives a good contrast with all backgrounds used in the app.
+I chose this rather then plain white as I believe it is also a bit warmer for the user.